Yuhan-Fei/SMRTnet/README.md

-pip install matplotlib seaborn xsmiles conda install dgllife -c conda-forge conda install dglteam::dgl-cuda10.2 pip install pytorch-fast-transformers==0.3.0 ## if If the installation step fails, you can directly copy `./fast_transformers` to your environment directory.
+pip install matplotlib seaborn xsmiles conda install dgllife -c conda-forge conda install dglteam::dgl-cuda10.2 pip install pytorch-fast-transformers==0.3.0 	## If this installation step fails, you can directly copy `./fast_transformers` to your environment directory.
 ```
 Please visit https://pytorch.org/get-started/previous-versions/ to install the correct torch according to your CUDA version